Pedagogies of Inverted Teaching Models

-Since entering education in 2003, Nick has been interested in motivation in learning and has conducted informal research into different aspects of the motivation of learners.
+Since entering education in 2003, I have been interested in motivation in learning and have conducted informal research into different aspects of the motivation of learners.

 A professional project into the effect of praise on pupil engagement was conducted in 2004 at Glenrothes High School with findings linked to the work of Alfie Kohn.

-Since September 2010, Nick has been adapting an idea presented by Tom Chatfield in his 2010 TED talk, 7 Ways Games Reward the Brain, to engage and modify motivation in a challenging classroom environment.
+From September 2010 to July 2012, I adapted an idea presented by Tom Chatfield in his 2010 TED talk, 7 Ways Games Reward the Brain, to engage and modify motivation in a challenging classroom environment.
 This adaption uses games design methods to provide a mechanism by which first extrinsic motivation is induced and then potentially evolved into its intrinsic cousin giving the students a lifelong learning ethos and better opportunities than they otherwise might have had.
-Nick spoke about this work at Teachmeet SLF12 in September 2012.
+I reported on this work at Teachmeet SLF12 in September 2012.

 At Glenwood High School in 2008, Nick set up a challenging cognitive development project and has returned to this from time to time to observe how different groups of learners respond to it.
 He spoke about this at Teachmeet SLF09.